AOx0/github_page/blog/test.md

 The `impl` part means we are dealing with the Rust trait system. `pchar` returns a value that complies with being a function with an immutable state with a string slice (`&str`) as input and a `Result` with specific types for error and ok statuses as its output.

-Within the function we return a closure.
+Within the function, we return a closure.
 This closure, as the signature implies, takes an `input` and returns `Result<(char, &str), ParserError>` from its code block:

 ```rust
 move |input| { .. }